grayasm/git-main/tutorial/adam_nathan_WPF4.5/06/README.txt

 		TouchMove, PreviewTouchMove
 		TouchDown, TouchUp, PreviewTouchDown, PreviewTouchUp
 		GotTouchCapture, LostTouchCapture
 		GetTouchPoint - gets the point relative to passed-in element.
 		GetIntermediateTouchPoints - similar with GetStylusPoints
 		TouchDevice - returns an instance of TouchDevice.

+	Panning,Rotating and Zooming manipulation events
+		The one-finger swipe is a simple gesture to detect, but two-fingers rotation or zoom gesture is very difficult with the previously discussed events.
+WPF provides higher-level manipulation events that make it easy to support panning,rotating and zooming.

+		ManipulationStarting, ManipulationStarted (due to TouchDown)
+		ManipulationDelta                         (due to TouchMove)
+		ManipulationCompleted                     (due to TouchUp)

+	Inertia
+		Objects inertia makes them gradually slow to a stop when a gesture is done rather then stopping instantly.
+		ManipulationInertiaStarting, ManipulationCompleted

+	Commands
+		Canonical example of commands are: Cut, Copy and Paste.

+		Built-in Commands
+			Any object implementing ICommand interface from System.Windows.Input